friemen/reactor/README.md

 ### Default Reactives

-**time** -- A signal that is regularly updated and always returns the current epoch time in milliseconds.
+**time** -- A signal updated by the execution engine that returns the current epoch time in milliseconds.

+**etime** -- A signal updated by the execution engine that returns the elapsed time in seconds since its last update.

 **exceptions** -- An event source that all caught exceptions are directed to.